AJLandry1000000000/enron-data-search/README.md

 **AND/OR operators**: I used tsquery syntax with the ```to_tsquery()``` function to implement this functionality.
 The new preprocessed_subject_and_body served as the bases of our "search_vector" column which would take preprocessed_subject_and_body and convert it to tsquery type.
 After indexing the search_vector column with the special GIN index, our application could query the search_vector using AND/OR logical word searching.
 See the code for this functionality in ```utils.py -> execute_exact_match_queries()```.

 **Misspellings and other artifacts**: The "misspellings and other artifacts" input constraint was implemented using the Postgres pg_trgm extension (see the [Tools and API](#tools-and-api) section for more details).
 I moved the preprocessed message body column (preprocessed_subject_and_body) into a new table, preprocessed_text_single_words, which contained message ID and the seperated out words from message.preprocessed_subject_and_body (tokenised by spaces).
 I then used the special GIN pg_trgm index to improve the search time of the pg_trgm tool.

 See the code for this functionality in ```utils.py -> execute_misspelling_allowed_match_queries()```.
 My misspelling query in ```execute_misspelling_allowed_match_queries()```, function uses a similarity() function which measures how close a word is, to our (potentially) misspelled keyword.
 I used a similarity threshold of 0.6 since my online research, and testing, indicated that 0.6 allowed 1-2 incorrect characters between the keyword and the comparison word.
 To increase or decrease the similarity precision, change the ```SIMILARITY_THRESHOLD``` variable in ```utils.py```.

-**related email data**: The extra "related" emails returned with our matching emails contained related emails such as, the emails recipients, and the senders most common email contact (see the [Preprocessing, new columns, and indexing](#preprocessing-new-columns-and-indexing) section for more info).
+**Related email data**: The extra "related" emails returned with our matching emails contained related emails such as, the emails recipients, and the senders most common email contact (see the [Preprocessing, new columns, and indexing](#preprocessing-new-columns-and-indexing) section for more info).
 Both of these columns were prefilled with a subquery so they did not have to be computed at runtime (that would have dramatically decreased performance).